AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 });
 ```

+>[!NOTE]
+>
-> **Scope:** This CSS only applies inside the MarkupEditor shadow DOM.
+> This CSS only applies inside the MarkupEditor shadow DOM.
 It has no effect on the rest of the page or on the legacy editor.

----

 ## Context Menu Extensions (`contextMenuWidget`)